 Airgain is a premier provider of wireless connectivity solutions, offering a range of embedded components, external antennas, and integrated systems worldwide.
-We streamline wireless connectivity across devices and markets, with a focus on providing solutions for complex connectivity challenges, expediting time to market, and optimizing wireless signals.
+We streamline wireless connectivity across devices and markets, with a focus on solving complex connectivity challenges, expediting time to market, and optimizing wireless signals.
 Our mission is to connect the world through optimized, integrated wireless solutions.
 Our product portfolio focuses on three key markets: enterprise, consumer, and automotive.

 Our current enterprise products include embedded cellular modems, antennas for access points and Internet of Things (IoT) applications, asset trackers, and fixed wireless access (FWA) devices.
 We expect to expand our product offering with Smart Network Controlled Cellular Repeaters (Smart NCRs).
 Our consumer products include embedded antennas for consumer access points, wireless gateways, smart home devices and FWA devices.
 Our current automotive products include aftermarket antennas that are typically connected to third-party cellular and Wi-Fi-enabled routers, digital video evidence devices, and telematics gateways.
-We expect to expand our product offering with a second generation AirgainConnect® Fleet system solution - a low profile, roof-mounted 5G vehicle gateway, combining a cellular modem, antennas, and additional features into a single device.
+In the third quarter 2024, we expanded our product offering with a second generation AirgainConnect® Fleet system solution - a low profile, roof-mounted, all-in-one 5G vehicle gateway that provides 5G cellular connectivity with built-in GPS and Wi-Fi hotspot functionalities.